-This interim report does not provide a commentary on the results to date.
-Tables 5 and 6 provide a summary of speed statistics across all sites at both PC and CC.
-The table shows the changes from before to 1 month after, with a negative sign showing a reduction in speed or percentage.
-Appendix contains the full data set collected before installation and 1 month after installation, in both tabular and graphic formats.
-The schedule of the data collection for each State is provided in table 7.
+This first year report does not provide a commentary on the results to date.
+Tables 5 and 6 provide a summary of speed statistics across all sites at the PC for 1 month and 12 months after data collection.
+Table 7 and 8 provide a summary of the speed statistics at the CC across all sites for the 1 month and 12 month after data collection periods.
+The tables shows the changes from before to designated after period, with a negative sign showing a reduction in speed or percentage.
+Appendix B contains the full data set collected before installation, 1 month after installation and 12 month after installation, in both tabular and graphic formats.
+The schedule of the data collection for each State is provided in table 9.
 This shows both data that have been collected and what will be collected in the future.